roclancy/cluster-mesh-enterprise/README.md

 - Install recommended network policies (HTTP and DNS visiblility)
 - Install runtime security agents - Tetragon

-Phase 2 - Connect the 2 EKS clusters with ClusterMesh
+Phase 2 - Connect - 2 (Two) EKS clusters with ClusterMesh
 =======
-This phase creates cluster mesh and connects the new 2 x EKS clusters, this is all automated and is just for explantion for whats happening, you do not need to do anything<br>
+This phase finalises the creation of cluster mesh and connects the new 2 x EKS clusters, this is all automated and is just for explantion for whats happening, you do not need to do anything<br>
 - Now it will find the newly created clustermesh-apiserver AWS loadbalancer external DNS name for both EKS clusters <br>
 - Next it will interogate the AWS loadbalancers to obtain the public IP address for the newly created loadbalancers for each clustermesh-apiserver based on the DNS name we found above<br>
 - Now it will create the clustermesh-config.yaml file and put the AWS loadbalancer public IP addresses we found in the two steps above<br>